pingcap/tidb/docs/design/2023-09-12-grouping-sets.md

 ## Introduction

 Grouping Sets is internal implementation mechanism for supporting Multi-Distinct-Aggregate MPP Optimization and Rollup/Cube syntax.
-Both scenarios need the underlying data to be grouped with different grouping layout, consequently feeding different aggregation accordingly, while one replica of source data can rarely do that, that's why grouping sets is concluded and additional data replication is necessary under our trade-off.
+Both scenarios need the underlying data to be grouped with different grouping layout, consequently feeding different aggregation function accordingly or feeding all the same aggregation functions continuously , while one replica of source data can rarely do that, that's why grouping sets is introduced and additional data replication is necessary even under our trade-off.

 ## Motivation or Background